collinsbartholomew/my_neovim_config/README.md

-# Neovim Supercharged — Your Ultimate, Zero-Fuss Dev Environment
+#Neovim Supercharged — Your Ultimate, Zero-Fuss Dev Environment

 Welcome to a fast, modern, and highly-configurable Neovim setup designed for everyday development across languages — from Zig to TypeScript, Rust to Python, and everything in between.

 This configuration focuses on:
-- Speedy startup and lazy-loading of plugins
-- Great defaults for editing, navigation, git, and debugging
+- Speedy startup and lazy-loading of plugins- Great defaults for editing, navigation, git, and debugging
 - A carefully tuned LSP & tooling experience (mason/mason-lspconfig, lspconfig, autopairs, treesitter, dap)
 - A single, maintainable place for small feature configs (consolidated helpers in `lua/configs/merged.lua`)
 - Pragmatic keymaps that are discoverable, consistent, and extensible